abeasock/Getting-and-Cleaning-Data_Coursera/README.md

 # Getting and Cleaning Data-Coursera

-This course featured two projects.
-My projects can be viewed in the the folders "Course_Project_1" and "Course_Project_2."
+This course featured one projects.
+My projects can be viewed in the the folder "Course_Project."

 ---------------------------------------------------------------------------------------------------------------------------------------